 Learn More About Depression Medication

-Depression is a common mental health condition characterized by symptoms that interfere with a person’s ability to function such as sadness, fatigue, and low motivation.
+Depression is a common mental health condition characterized by symptoms that interfere with a person’s ability to function, such as sadness, fatigue, and low motivation.
 Antidepressants are medications that target certain brain chemicals related to depression, which may help reduce symptoms, especially when combined with therapy.
 Below you’ll find a list of articles that will help you learn about depression medication in general, as well as specific antidepressants and their side effects.
 Before you begin a new medication, it’s important that you have a thorough explanation from your prescriber about your dosage and any potential side effects you may experience.

 Featured Depression Medication Articles

 Medication for Depression: Types, Side Effects, and Management

 Depression medication can be helpful in reducing symptoms, especially when combined with therapy.
 The decision to start a new medication should always be made in collaboration with a doctor or other medical professional who can help you weigh the risks and benefits of taking an antidepressant.by: Hailey Shafir, LCMHCS, LPCS, LCAS, CCS